mdsol/mauth-client-ruby/doc/mauth-client_CLI.md

 ## Output

-MAuth-Client CLI's default output is designed to look like the output of `curl -v`.
+Mauth-Client CLI's default output is designed to look like the output of `curl -v`.
 It includes all headers, body, and other components of the http request.
 This can be suppressed with the `-q` (quiet) option, in which case only the response body will be output.
 The normal output (not the quiet version) is colorized by default if connected to a tty device (e.g. a terminal).